frederickbyte/portfolio/content/blog/nuclear-power/index.md

 category: 'politics, tech'
 ---

 All of us desire to live in a world of clean air, clear water, uncontaminated food.
 People want to live comfortably.
-This requires energy - and _lots_ of it.
+But this requires energy - and _lots_ of it.
 Electricity use continues to rise as more of the world gains access to energy; this trend will not stop anytime soon.
 As the need for energy continues to grow, our methods for extracting and transporting it must evolve as well.
 Using dangerous, unreliable, or expensive methods of energy production quite literally prevents civilized society from existing.
 What modern, industrialized country do you know of that exists without an abundance of energy production?